JuliaDataScience/JuliaDataScience/contents/dataframes.md

 """; post=output_block)
 ```

-and, then, we can get the value
+and, then, we can get the value:

 ```{=comment}
 Rik: The output isn't going through output_block.